juliandreas/vue-toggles/README.md

 ## Usage

 The toggle is very easy to use out of the box.
-The bare minimum for it to work is a `@click`-toggle and a `:value`-prop.
+The bare minimum for it to work is a `@click`-function and a `:value`-prop.

 ```html
 <VueToggles @click="value = !value" :value="value" />